whooie/zx-calc/README.md

     - [ ] Render to Graphviz
     - [ ] Conversion to diagram representations
     - [ ] Circuit extraction from diagrams
+- [ ] Time/space optimization -- currently it takes ~7.5s on my laptop to fuse
+  10,000 spiders in the graph representation, and ketbra contraction is embarassingly slow

 ## Helpful resources
 * B. Coecke, "Basic ZX-calculus for students and professionals."